-Application : Applied application of the practice constructive engagements to all the staked adopted the "Investor Relations Policy" of the objective that the Company will be timely, transparent, accurate and crecorporate strategies, operational performance.
-Greatech recognised the importance of providing meaningful and constructive engagements to all the stakeholders.
-The Board has adopted the "Investor Relations Policy" on 26 August 2019, with the objective that the Company will be committed to provide timely, transparent, accurate and credible information on corporate strategies, operational performance and financial data to its shareholders and other stakeholders.
-In line with AMLR, all Company announcements, for example, quarterly financial results, annual results, significant acquisition and disposal of assets, changes in directors' interest, AGM, and extraordinary general meeting are published on the Bursa Malaysia Securities Berhad's ("Bursa Securities") website and made available on the Company's website.
-The authorised spokespersons of the Group are responsible to communicate and discuss the Group's financial and operating matters with the stakeholders.
-The Group's spokespersons are: a) Ms Ooi Hooi Kiang, Chairman of the Board ("Chairman") b) Mr Tan Eng Kee, CEO c) Mr Khor Lean Heng, COO d) Ms Koay Lin Lin, Chief Financial Officer ("CFO") In October 2019, the Group has conducted an investor briefing at its Head Office situated in Bayan Lepas, chaired by the CEO, Mr Tan Eng Kee, which attracted 50 investors to participate in the briefing session.
-Throughout the session, Mr Tan Eng Kee shared the Group's moving forward direction, business strategies and its financial results to the investors.
-On top of that, the investors had the opportunity to tour around the Group's manufacturing plant, where they are able to gain insights on the business' operation of the Group.
-The Group intends to continue this exercise on a half-yearly basis, as part of the commitment to actively engage with its stakeholders.
+Application Applied Explanation on application of the practice constructive engagemer adopted the "Investor R the objective that the timely, transparent, a e importance of providing meaningful and onts to all the stakeholders.
+The Board has elations Policy" on 26 August 2019, with Company will be committed to provide ccurate and credible information on erational performance and financial data other stakeholders. quarterly financial resul and disposal of assets, Company announcements, for example, ts, annual results, significant acquisition changes in directors' interest, AGM, and the Bursa Securities website and made ny's website. communicate and disci persons of the Group are responsible to use the Group's financial and operating olders.
+The Group's spokespersons are: a) Ms Ooi Hooi Kiang, C a) Ms Ooi Hooi Kiang, Chairman of the Board ("Chairman") b) Mr Tan Eng Kee, CE 0 c) Mr Khor Lean Heng, COO d) Ms Koay Lin Lin, Chief Financial Officer ("CFO") During the 2 nd AGM of the company held on 29 June 2020, Mr Tan Eng Kee has shared the Group's moving forward direction and business strategies to the shareholders, while Ms Koay Lin Lin has shared the Group's FY2019 financial results to the shareholders.
+On top of the abovementioned engagement session, the Group also undertook the following engagements with other stakeholders: Stakeholders Means of engagement Employees - Code of Conduct & Ethics and relevant policies and procedures

-On top of the abovement also undertook the stakeholders: ntioned engagement sessions, the Group following engagements with other Stakeholders Means of engagement Employees Code of Conduct & Ethics and relevant policies and procedures Trainings and development Performance evaluation Remuneration and benefits Occupational health and safety Suppliers/Customers - Meetings - Performance evaluations - Customer service team Local Communities - Corporate social responsibilities activities Government Authorities - Meetings - Trainings and Seminar - Report submission Explanation for : departure Large companies are re- encouraged to complete olumns below.
-Non-large companies are Measure : Timeframe : •
+- Trainings and development

+- Performance evaluation

+- Remuneration and benefits

+- Occupational health and safety

+Suppliers/Customers - Meetings

+- Performance evaluations

+- Customer service team

+Local Communities - Corporate social responsibilities

+activities

+Government - Meetings

+Authorities - Trainings and Seminar

+- Report submission

+Explanation for : departure

+Large companies are re encouraged to complete olumns below.
+Non-large companies are

+Measure :

+Timeframe :